First Island State Ocean Summit to be Held in JuneBringing together 300 heads of state and senior officials from 30 countries around the world

 Overview (background and objectives)

 Among island states, Small Island Developing States (SIDS) are the most susceptible to the effects of global warming, and urgently need to gain the capabilities to address this unprecedented environmental change flexibly and effectively.
 The Summit will be the first international conference to deal with the subject of the ocean and island states, and will explore methods of support that will lead to SIDS’ self-reliance.
 Leaders from governments, academia, and the private sector involved with ocean issues around the world will work together with the aim of formulating new action plans to preserve their own country’s oceans while making maximum, sustainable use of those resources.
-Led by Co-Chairs President Whipps, IOC-UNESCO Executive Secretary Vidar Helgesen, and The Nippon Foundation Honorary Chair Yohei Sasakawa, new initiatives for the realization of transformation and innovation on a global scale will be announced on the Summitt’s final day.
-The outcomes will be reflected via IOC-UNESCO in deliberations at subsequent international conferences dealing with the global environment, including the UN Biodiversity Conference (CBD COP 17) to be held in October 2026 and the United Nations Climate Change Conference (COP31) to be held in November 2026.
+Led by Co-Chairs President Whipps, IOC Executive Secretary Vidar Helgesen, and The Nippon Foundation Honorary Chair Yohei Sasakawa, new initiatives for the realization of transformation and innovation on a global scale will be announced on the Summitt’s final day.
+The outcomes will be reflected via IOC in deliberations at subsequent international conferences dealing with the global environment, including the UN Biodiversity Conference (CBD COP 17) to be held in October 2026 and the United Nations Climate Change Conference (COP31) to be held in November 2026.
 This initiative from Japan will therefore make a major contribution to support for island states.

 The Nippon Foundation and island states